 - Deep breathing – in the nose for 4 seconds and out the mouth for 6 seconds, calming the body

 - Reframing – asking yourself, “what could I think instead?”

 - Taking a time-out to implement visualization – by the boards, between attempts of the jump to reset.

-- Practice Goal Setting – use my Practice Goal Setting Template to help you better organize your practices
+- Practice Goal Setting – email me and ask to receive a free copy of the Practice Goal Setting Template to help you better organize your practices

 Take control of your behaviour in the days leading up to competition and you will create more positive and productive practices that lead to great competitions!